The Laws of Generosity and Meanness in Life

 Mean-Spirited People Do Not Live Well

 When I was in university, everyone lived in dormitory buildings with many people.
-Some dormitories had harmonious interpersonal relationships, while others were tense.
+Some dormitories had excellent and harmonious interpersonal relationships; others were tense.
 Beijing winters are very cold, below freezing.
 There was no hot water; one had to carry a thermos to fetch water, a five-minute walk.
 After fetching it, one would leave it and bring it back after self-study for washing.
-Some people only carried one for themselves, some carried two for those they were close to, and some carried four.
-The student who carried only one often found his water gone, and his classmates liked to tease him.
+Some people only carried one for themselves, some carried two for a close friend, and some carried four.
+The student who carried only one often found his water gone.
+Classmates liked to tease him.
 This is a mean-spirited person.
-As the saying goes, "A child of three shows the man."
+As the saying goes, "As the twig is bent, so grows the tree."
 Mean-spirited people do not live well!
 Being easily angered is also a form of meanness; getting upset over trivial matters.

-Recently, I ministered to someone who stayed with me for a long time and was very stingy.
+Recently, I ministered to someone who stayed with me for a long time and was very mean-spirited.
 Her good friend was very generous, and she owed her friend hundreds of thousands that she had not repaid.
-She even took a course on charity?
-And said, "I want to do charity!"
-I said, "Repay the money first before doing charity."
-Then her response was interesting: "Is it that I cannot afford to repay it?"
+She even took a course on charity and said she wanted to do charity!
+I said, "Repay people first before doing charity."
+Her response was interesting: "Am I unable to repay or what?"
 Her good friend said, "Then repay me."
-She replied, "Is it that you lack this money?"
-Whether one is mean-spirited or generous, do not ruin your brand.
+She replied, "Do you lack this money or what?"
+Whether mean-spirited or generous, do not ruin your brand.
 Each of us is a brand, building good and stable relationships with others.
 I once spoke about "stability," like an airplane needing stability.
-People are not only stingy with money but also with face and relationships.
+People are not only mean with money but also with face and relationships.

 It is More Blessed to Give Than to Receive